clickalicious/rng/README.md

 ## Roadmap

-- [x] Focus on stable version 1.0.0
+- [x] Target stable release 1.0.0
-- [x] with more tests
+- [ ] >= 90% test coverage
-- [x] with better visualization
+- [x] Better visualization
-- [x] with integrated polyfill
+- [x] Integrate polyfill
-- [ ] Security check
+- [ ] Security check through 3rd-Party (Please get in contact with me)

 [![Throughput Graph](https://graphs.waffle.io/clickalicious/Rng/throughput.svg)](https://waffle.io/clickalicious/Rng/metrics)

 ## Security Issues

-If you encounter a (potential) security issue don't hesitate to get in contact with me `opensource@clickalicious.de` before releasing it to the public.
+If you encounter a (potential) security issue don't hesitate to get in contact with us `opensource@clickalicious.de` before releasing it to the public.
 So i get a chance to prepare and release an update before the issue is getting shared.
 Thank you!

 ## Participate & Share